 It is the world from the eyes of the savings bank president, the insurance salesman, the real estate broker-the world of the coupon clipper.
 Maintain your gaze only on the stock of consumable goods and you do not need to inquire as to fundamentals of our economic processes.
-You may with Wells be contented to anticipate a future in which we shall we shall all be "capitalists professing to be a labor com-munity."
+You may with Wells be contented to anticipate a future in which we shall all be "capitalists professing to be a labor community."
 View only the rising tide of goods and savings and you do not need even to inquire as to who exactly owns these goods and accumulates these savings.
-For you it will be sufficient evidence of the coming millenium if some 3 per cent of the stock ownership of the country is in the hands of the workers, if about three-quarters of one billion is represented as workers' "savings" in a country is represented as workers' "savings" in a country whose estimated wealth is some four hundred bil-lions.
-Separated from the field of production in which almost the whole of modern conflicts arise it becomes natural for the coupon clipper to view a temporary and insignificant phenomena such as the rise in labor banking in the light of a fundamental process.
+For you it will be sufficient evidence of the coming millenium if some 3 per cent of the stock ownership of the country is in the hands of the workers, if about three-quarters of one billion is represented as workers' "savings" in a country whose estimated wealth is some four hundred billions.
+Separated from the field of production in which almost the whole of modern conflicts arise it becomes natural for the coupon clipper to view a temporary and insignificant phenomena such as the rise in labor banking in the light of a fundamental

-When we turn to the field of production for the facts of our inquiry, the analysis of the Carvers, the Wellses, the Wolls assumes its proper propor-tion as the analysis of "absentee" minds.
+When we turn to the field of production for the facts of our inquiry, the analysis of the Carvers, the Wellses, the Wolls assumes its proper proportion as the analysis of "absentee" minds.
 Is there a capitalist system?
-Yes, it is the system of re-lationships in which commodity production, mono-poly and concentration in the production monopoly and concentration in the productive processes, plays an ever-increasing role; it is the system in which the machine is playing a more and more important part in that production and in which the ownership of the machine is providing its owner, the capitalist, an ever-increasing power and control over the workers; it is the system in which the wage relationship between two groups in society is throwing these groups even in the United States in increasing opposition to each other, and in an ever which millions of farmers and middle-men are year-ly being added to the enlarging masses of the diapossessed.
+Yes, it is the system of relationships in which commodity production, monopoly and concentration in the productive processes, an ever-increasing role; it is the system in which the machine is playing a more and more important part in that production and in which the ownership of the machine is providing its owner. the capitalist, an ever-increasing power and control over the workers; it is the system in which the wage relationship between two groups in society is throwing these groups even in the United States in an ever increasing opposition to each other, and in which millions of farmers and middle-men are yearly being added to the enlarging masses of the dispossessed.

-Are there evidences of these assertions Are there evidences of these assertions or are they, as Wells maintains, merely our "delusion" having no relationship to any "fundamental reali-ties in life"?
-Of the fact of commodity production, and the increasing degree of mergers and mono-polies, let one but turn any day to the financial sec-tion of the New York Times.
-"Every day is mer-ger day," as Bert Wolfe has aptly put it.
-Is the machine playing an increasing role in production, Even Wells makes this one of his main arguments but it is the characteristic of the bourgeols mind that it fails to draw the proper conclusion from this recognition.
-It speaks of putting the machine "to the services of mankind," and other such drivel, not understanding that under the capitalist system with the ownership of the machine in private hands, the increase in the effectiveness of the machine can only Increase in the effectiveness of the machine can only be accompanied by the increase in power of the owner of the machine.
-And of the third considera-tion, the increasing conflict arising out of the dyna-mics of the wage system, one need but cast his view from the miners' struggle and the agricul-tural problem in the United States to the conflicts in the British verying class machines in the in the British working class wage relationship, the crisis caused by the Dawes plan in Germany, etc.
+Are there evidences of these assertions or are they, as Wells maintains, merely our "delusion" having no relationship to any "fundamental realities in life"?
+Of the fact of commodity production, and the increasing degree of mergers and monopolies, let one but turn any day to the financial section of the New York Times.
+"Every day is merger day," as Bert Wolfe has aptly put it.
+Is the machine playing an increasing role in production.
+Even Wells makes this one of his main arguments but it is the characteristic of the bourgeois mind that it fails to draw the proper conclusion from the recognition.
+It speaks of putting the machine "to the services of mankind," and other such drivel, not understanding that under the capitalist system with the ownership of the machine in private hands, the increase in the effectiveness of the machine can only be accompanied by the increase in power of the owner of the machine.
+And of the third consideration, the increasing conflict arising out of the dynamics of the wage system, one need but cast his view from the miners' struggle and the agricultural problem in the United States to the conflicts in the British working class wage relationship, the crisis caused by the Dawes plan in Germany, etc.